NathanHinthorne/Wave-Function-Collapse-p5js/README.md

   - [x] For edge tiles analyzed in the input grid, because some of their neighbors don't exist, let the **most common** tile found in the input grid be the only tile that can be placed next to the edge tile.
 Best case scenario, the most common tile is "air" or "empty" so it will probably fit well.
   - [x] Implement a "backtracking" feature that allows the algorithm to backtrack and try a different tile if it gets stuck (i.e. no tiles can be placed in a cell).
 Utilize use a stack of previous states to accomplish this.
   - [x] Implement Shannon Entropy as a more accurate form of entropy.
 Shannon Entropy accounts for weighted probabilities of tiles.
-  - [ ] For output grids geared more towards terrain for 2D platformers, have some **pre-collapsed cells** around the border, specifically a layer of ground tiles.
-This would fix the issue where ground tiles can be connected to air beneath.
   - [ ] Have **tile clusters** (composed of 2x2 tiles) which have their own local constraints relative to other nearby tile clusters.
 This would allow for input image patterns to be followed more closely.
 Among other benefits, this would fix the issue where blocks are placed too close together in the output.
-  - [ ] Since this version of WFC is geared towards terrain generation, it's probably okay to add some global contraints in addition to the local constraints that already exist between tile variants.
-Therefore, let the user specify a **category** for any tile variant they choose (e.g. "base ground" and "air").
+  - [x] Since this version of WFC is geared towards terrain generation, it's probably okay to add some global contraints in addition to the local constraints that already exist between tile variants.
+Therefore, let the user specify a **behavior** for any tile variant they choose (e.g. "floor" and "empty").
 Ensure these categories have global constraints that must be followed.
 For example:
-    - **base ground** tiles must be connected to the bottom row of the output.
+    - **floor** tiles must be connected to the bottom row of the output.
-    - **air** tiles are artifically added as neighbors to the edge tiles.
+    - **empty** tiles are artifically added as neighbors to the edge tiles.

 - Perform analysis on different implementations of WFC to see how they affect the output:
   - [x] Setup a way to gather appropriate data for different implementations, like operation counts or running time, and plot these results in an appropriate way (e.g. a line graph).